BaileyYi19307/test-final-project/README.md

 ## Data Model

-(__TODO__: a description of your application's data and their relationships to each other)

-The application will store Users, Lists and Items
+The application will store Users, Listings, and Requests
+* Users: students who want to use the platform to buy/sell their leftover semester items
+* Listings: represents the items that students post for sale/giveaway
+* Requests: represents potential meetup agreements between buyers and sellers for purchasing/picking up  furniture

+* Users can create multiple Listings (via references).
-* users can have multiple lists (via references)
+* Users can initiate multiple Requests (via references).
-* each list can have multiple items (by embedding)
+* Listings can have multiple Requests associated with them (via references).
+* Each Request is linked to only one Listing (via references)

 (__TODO__: sample documents)